Company Driver Jobs

 For top pay in your qualification range you must search for top paying trucking companies, they won't come to you!

 To get the most accurate figures though you can simply pick up your local newspaper and look at what is being advertised in your area.
-Of course all the trucking companies that hire in your area will no be in your local paper because most carriers are located where it is cost efficient but they do operate and hire in your area.
-To find these companies, you need to search online or visit your local truckstop and pick up trucking jobs magazines located in the front of the building, just inside the door or near the drivers area.
+Of course all the trucking companies that hire in your area will not be in your local paper because most carriers are located where it is cost efficient but they do operate and hire in your area.

-Like I said there is a lot of variations.
-Smaller companies pay different amounts to drivers in different areas of the country.
-These trucking jobs are likely to be in your local newspaper.
+These trucking jobs are likely to be in your local newspaper or special employment papers.
 You will also see the conglomerates in local newspapers.
-What you won't see represented so much is the many, many midsized trucking companies.
-Don't just look in your local paper, it's less than 1 percent of trucking jobs available.
+What you won't see represented so much is the many, many small trucking companies.
+Don't just look in your local paper, that will contain less than 1 percent of trucking jobs available.

-Of course pay amount for drivers will also vary based on if you are intra-state, regional or over the road.
-What were talking about earlier is basically over the road trucking, which are the easiest jobs you will be able to get hired at as a new driver.
+Of course the pay amount for drivers will also vary based on if you are intra-state, regional or over the road.
+What we were talking about earlier is basically over the road trucking, which are the easiest jobs you will be able to get hired at as a new driver.

-Summer: All said and done a company drivers can make as much or more than an owner operator driving the same equipment and hauling regular freight, with the right company, if he or she keeps a clean driving record, find a good trucking company and get some experience.
+Summary: All said and done a company drivers can make as much or more than an owner operator driving the same equipment and hauling regular freight, with the right company, if he or she keeps a clean driving record, find a good trucking company and get some experience.

 Company Truck Drivers